Pros and Cons of GAN Evaluation Measures: New Developments: Introduction

 A key difficulty in generative modeling is evaluating performance, \ie how good is a model in approximating a data distribution?
-Quantitative evaluation\footnote{Generative models are usually evaluated in terms of fidelity (how realistic is a generated image) and diversity (how well generated samples capture the variations in real data) of the learned distribution.} of generative models of images and video is an open problem.
-Here, I give a summary and discussion of the latest progress (since 2018~\cite{borji2019pros}) in this field covering newly proposed measures, benchmarks, and GAN visualization and diagnosis techniques.
+Quantitative evaluation\footnote{Generative models are commonly evaluated in terms of fidelity (how realistic a generated image is) and diversity (how well generated samples capture the variations in real data) of the learned distribution.
+Generative models, however, can also tested against other criteria such as linear separability, mode collapse, etc. For a complete list of desired properties of GANs, please see~\cite{borji2019pros}.} of generative models of images and video is an open problem.
+Here, I give a summary and discussion of the latest progress, since~\cite{borji2019pros}, in this field covering newly proposed measures, benchmarks, and GAN visualization and error diagnosis techniques.